SAP-samples/teched2025-DA261/exercises/ex0/README.md

 <br><br>
 ### You will work with the following technical environment
 - a centrally provided __SAP HANA Cloud database system__
-  - with your personal user-id and schema, with full access to the objects in their own schema
+  - with your personal user-id and schema, with full access to the objects in your database user schema
   - shared data provided within a separate, read-only, schema __DA261_SHARE__
 - a __SQL console__ and database tools within a provided __SAP HANA Cloud Database Explorer__ instance (referred to as __DBX__),
   - _The SAP HANA Cloud database explorer is a web-based tool for browsing and working with SAP HANA database objects such as tables, views, functions, stored procedures.
 In addition, DBX can be used to import and export data, execute SQL statements, create remote sources, work with multi-model data such as graph, spatial and JSON collections, view trace files, and any other SQL activity._